 Chemical Stump Removal

-Removing stumps by hand works only on small shallow rooted tree, old or rotting stumps.
-All you need are common tools such as root saw, winch, shovel, a four-wheel drive, an ax, chainsaw, pick mattock and a length of chain.
+Removing stumps by hand works only on the small shallow-rooted trees, old or rotting stumps.
+All you need are common tools such as a root saw, winch, shovel, a four-wheel drive, an ax, chainsaw, pick mattock, and a length of chain.
 Remember, the stump may not be alive, but its roots still spread a reasonable distance, so it’s difficult to make it give in if you lack the proper tools rendering the operation half done.
 Start by digging around the stump to expose the roots and then use an ax or root saw to cut them.
 Also, you can meddle the roots thus loosening them.
 Since they now become more comfortable to uproot you can use a winch or a vehicle to pull the stump out of the ground.

 Burning is an inexpensive way to tree stump removal and is a conventional technique applied in regions that don’t have access to stump grinders.
 This approach works well when combined with the application of chemicals since they make the stump more porous.
 Drilling holes and burning the inside of the stump ensures that the entire piece burns well.
 Therefore, before starting the fire, make sure there are no materials that can easily ignite around.
 Then you can clear the remnants and vegetation allowed to grow over the area if construction or installation of structures is not immediately required.

 Tree stump removal after cutting a tree is not hard.
 Some of the methods that you can use include chemicals, fire, stump grinding, and hand digging.
 If you ever want to have a beautiful yard after cutting down your trees, then stump removal should be essential in your mind.
 Fort Myers Best Tree Trimming and Tree Removal Services are on the leading end when it comes to offering tree stump removal services.